Policy version: 2026-02-13

 | The right to withdraw consents | If you have provided us with a consent to use your personal data you have a right to withdraw that consent easily at any time.
 Withdrawing a consent will not affect the lawfulness of our use of your personal data in reliance on that consent before it was withdrawn. |

-For further information on each of these rights, including the circumstances in which they do and do not apply, please contact us (see ‘How to contact us’ below).
+For further information on each of those rights, including the circumstances in which they do and do not apply, please contact us (see ‘How to contact us’ below).

 If you would like to exercise any of those rights, please email us—see below: ‘How to contact us’.
 When contacting us please: